TritsmansDylan/shippingchallenge/README.md

 The assignment

-?
-Create your own kubernetes stack with 1 worker
+-> Create your own kubernetes stack with 1 worker
-?
-Containerized application for worker
+-> Containerized application for worker
-		?
-When the surname changes in DB, it changes for the webpage 			     automatically.
-		?
-When the layout changes, the worker will display the new layout                   		     automatically ?
-Use the webstack which is assigned to you
+		-> When the surname changes in DB, it changes for the webpage automatically -> When the layout changes, the worker will display the new layout automatically -> Use the webstack which is assigned to you

 My webstack